 - Previous menu key: Use this setting to define the key to be used to return to a previous menu.
 The default setting for this key is Esc. - Exit menu key: Use this setting to define a key that can be used to exit from the installation-menu system and get to a command-prompt screen.
 The default setting for the exit key is F3.
-To disable the exit-menu function, leave this setting blank. - System menu keyword: Use this field to assign a keyword to a hidden system menu.
-If this keyword is typed anytime while the installation menus are visible, a hidden system menu is displayed.
-The content of the hidden system menu is defined as part of the base map.
-For example, you might want a set of utilities available during the deployment process.
-By typing the keyword, you could access the utilities as part of a hidden
+To disable the exit-menu function, leave this setting blank. - From the new Menu Window tab, you may change settings which apply to the deploy-time map viewer window (formerly DOE).
+These settings only apply to base maps. - From the Partition tab, you can define a custom size for the service partition.
+A custom service-partition size enables you to leave room for other products that share the service partition.